qianshangchen/Restaurant_data_viz/README.md

 ![alttext](https://raw.githubusercontent.com/Jiahao01121/Restaurant_data_viz/master/assets/restaurant_destroyed-02.jpg)

-demostration when you **mouseover restaurants**. (sanitation problems are both shows on the tooltips and bottom-right area) :
+demonstrate when you **mouseover restaurants**. (sanitation problems are both shows on the tooltips and bottom-right area) :
 ![alt text](https://github.com/Jiahao01121/Restaurant_data_viz/blob/master/assets/restaurant_destroyed-03.jpg?raw=true)

-demostration when you **mouseover/click(buttons in top-right) sanitation problems**. (tooltips will show the total number of restaurants which have this sanitation problem. **bottom-right area will not change text when you mouseover sannitation problems**) :
+demonstrate when you **mouseover/click(buttons in top-right) sanitation problems**. (tooltips will show the total number of restaurants which have this sanitation problem. **bottom-right area will not change text when you mouseover sannitation problems**):

 ![alt text](https://github.com/Jiahao01121/Restaurant_data_viz/blob/master/assets/restaurant_destroyed-04.jpg?raw=true)

-demostration when you **click districts button**. (tooltips will show the total number of restaurants which have this sanitation problem. **bottom-right area will not change text when you mouseover sannitation problems**) :
+demonstrate when you **click districts button**. (tooltips will show the total number of restaurants which have this sanitation problem. **bottom-right area will not change text when you mouseover sannitation problems**) :

 ![alttext](https://raw.githubusercontent.com/Jiahao01121/Restaurant_data_viz/master/assets/restaurant_destroyed-05.jpg)